Wreath Macdonald polynomials and categorical McKay correspondence: Errata to

-In order to get the quantization claimed in Proposition 5.3 one has to use a different quantum moment map, which differs from the one in \cite[Example 5.7]{BK} by the map $\chi(\nu)\cdot 1$, where $\chi(\nu)$ is the character of the Lie algebra $\g_\nu$ introduced in section \ref{G3}.
-This follows from the result of \cite{CBH} or more general results of \cite{G1} and \cite{L}, as recalled in section \ref{G3}.
+In order to get the quantization claimed in Proposition 5.3 one has to use a different quantum moment map, which differs from the one in \cite[Example 5.7]{BK} by adding the character described in the next paragraph, this fact goes back to~\cite{CBH}\footnote{Also the following special case of this fact coincides with the special case $n=1$ of Lemma \ref{qHam}: we consider the quiver of type $\widehat{A_{r-1}}$, so $I=\BZ/r\BZ$, $i_0=0$, the orientation is chosen so that $i$ is connected to $i+1$ by an oriented edge for $i\in I$; $\delta_i=1\ \forall i\in I$, thus $\partial_i=0\ \forall i\in I$.} in the case of characteristic zero, the case of large positive characteristic follows by the argument in the proof of Lemma \ref{qHam}.